 "Ok."
 Dean, our head of department states.
 "She's been down for over an hour minimum.
 We don't have any signs of winning this.
 Anyone disagree with stopping?"

 I keep pressing on her chest, the physical exertion almost painful.
 Anyone who doesn't get exhausted after even a few minutes of CPR is superhuman in my eyes.
 Its hard work.
 When you do it and it works its amazing but still, bloody hard work.
+Trust me, after a few rounds of CPR you can cancel the gym membership.
 My colleagues all agree.
 This young woman has died.
 She's gone.
+This time its a case of God 1 - ED -0.
 I sigh heavily.
 Its not fair.
 The young woman, who's name we don't even know as of yet has died.
 We can't save her.
 I glance at Megan, our Nursing Sister who shakes her head sadly.